Fleet Review (Japan)

-Both the Japan Maritime Self-Defense Force (JMSDF) and the Japan Coast Guard (JCG) has hosted Fleet Reviews on an regular basis in Sagami Bay since 1956.
+Both the Japan Maritime Self-Defense Force (JMSDF) and the Japan Coast Guard (JCG) has hosted Fleet Reviews on a regular basis in Sagami Bay since 1956.
 The fleet review continues the tradition of triennial fleet reviews held by the Imperial Japanese Navy from 1868 to 1940.

 History

 The Imperial Japanese Navy first hosted a fleet review in 1869.
 The 1940 Fleet Review, the largest in Japanese history, was held on the Yokohama coast and involved nearly 100 vessels and more than 500 aircraft.
 In 1957 the JMSDF resumed fleet reviews which are held about once every three years in Sagami Bay to commemorate the anniversary of its founding.

 Nearly 50 warships participated in the 2006 Fleet Review which also featured live-fire missile volleys by the JMSDF.
 Another Fleet Review was held in 2009, and again in 2012, which featured 45 ships, including three foreign navy vessels.

 2015 JMSDF Fleet Review

 In addition to the JMSDF, the 2015 Fleet Review saw participation from the United States Navy, the French Navy, the Royal Australian Navy, the Republic of Korea Navy, and the Indian Navy.
 This marked the first attendance of a South Korean vessel since the 2002 review.

 Prime Minister of Japan Shinzo Abe served as Chief Inspector of the 2015 Fleet Review and led the battle line from the bridge of the Japanese destroyer JDS Kurama.
 Following the review, Abe helicoptered to USS Ronald Reagan to become the first serving Japanese prime minister to board a United States Navy aircraft carrier.